 The Compensation Committee of the Board has reviewed and discussed the CD&A required by Item 402(b) of Regulation S-K with management and, based on such review and discussion, the Compensation Committee recommended to the Board that the CD&A be included in this Proxy Statement.

 Submitted by:

-Elizabeth I. Holland, Chairperson Nicole Y. Lamb-Hale Thomas A. McEachin (as of October 1, 2022) Gail P. Steinel
+Elizabeth I. Holland, Chairperson Nicole Y. Lamb-Hale Thomas A. McEachin Gail P. Steinel

 Compensation Tables and Narratives

 SUMMARY COMPENSATION TABLE